How Trump and Biden are spending the final days of the campaign

 On Monday, the former vice president made a surprise trip to Pennsylvania, where CBS polling shows him leading the president 53% to 46%.

-The Democrats' Wednesday travel plans haven't yet been announced, but on Thursday, Biden will campaign in Broward County, Florida, and Tampa.
+The Democrats' travel plans for Wednesday haven't yet been announced, but on Thursday, Biden will campaign in Broward County, Florida, and Tampa.

-Former president Obama will also be campaigning in Florida, traveling to Orlando, on Tuesday.
+Former President Barack Obama will also be campaigning in Florida, traveling to Orlando on Tuesday.
 He began campaigning in person for Biden last week with a drive-in rally in Pennsylvania.

 Mr. Trump expects to keep up a breakneck campaign pace, holding up to five rallies a day before Election Day, although so far, the most he's done is three in a day.